ms/buildtogether.tech/src/starting/index.md

     on whether or not you follow a prescribed process.
 The best they can do is grade you on the artifacts that process is supposed to produce (discussed below).
 Since these can always be created after the fact, it's very tempting to just put your head down and code.
-Resist---any process is better than chaos, and sticking to what the instructor asked for will at least save arguments within the team.
+Resist—any process is better than chaos, and sticking to what the instructor asked for will at least save arguments within the team.